6529-Collections/nextgen/docs/setter-functions.md

 ### How to set the various collection minting phases?

 <b>Purpose:</b> The <i>setCollectionPhases(..)</i> function allows an admin to set the start and endtimes for allowlist and public minting.
 For the allowlist minting an admin needs to set also the MerkleRoot that will be used for verification purposes when the allowlist minting is active.
+In addition within this function an admin can set the starting/ending minting cost as well as to select a sales option with predefined descending/increasing rates for specific time periods.

+<b>Sales Options:</b>
+1. Fixed Price.
+In this case the rate and timeperiod can be set to 0 as the do not affect the price.\
+2. Two types of Sales: Exponential Descending Auction & Linear Descending Sale\
+   i) Exponential Descending Sale\
+   In this sale type the rate needs to be set to 0 and an admin needs to set the starting and ending minting costs as well as the time period.\
+   At each time period the minting cost exponentialy decreases until it reaches its resting price (ending minting cost) and stays there until the auction ends.\
+   ii) Linear Descending Sale\
+   To activate this sale type you need to set the starting and ending minting costs as well as a rate and a time period.\
+   At each time period the minting cost price will decrease based on the rate until it reaches the resting price and stays there until the end of the auction.
+3. 1 mint/period sale\
+   This is a unique sale option that allows an admin to design specific-purpose minting experiences.\
+   At this sale option just 1 nft can be minted at each time period.\
+   If the rate is set to 0 then the minting cost price will not increase per minting.\
+   If the rate is set then the minting cost price will increase based on the tokens minted as well as the rate set.

 <b>Notes:</b>
 * This function can be called by the contract deployer or a contract administrator or a collection administrator.
 * This is the final step for setting up a collection.
 * Minting is active once the collection phases start.
+* If you want to have just a public sale then you need to set the _publicStartTime parameter the same as the _allowlistStartTime and the _allowlistEndTime.

 <!-- end of the list -->

     /**
-      * @dev Set the various collection phases.
+      * @dev Set the various collection phases as well as other minting parameters.
       * @param _collectionID Refers to the collection id for which the start and endtimes will be set.
       * @param _allowlistStartTime Refers to the allowlist start time in UNIX epoch.
       * @param _allowlistEndTime Refers to the allowlist end time in UNIX epoch.
       * @param _publicStartTime Refers to the public minting start time in UNIX epoch.
       * @param _publicEndTime Refers to the public minting end time in UNIX epoch.
       * @param _merkleRoot Refers to the Merkle Root that will be used for the allowlist minting.
+      * @param _collectionMintCost Refers to the starting/fixed minting cost.
+      * @param _collectionEndMintCost Refers to the ending/resting price of a sale when selecting sale option 2.
-      * @rate _rate Refers to the descending/increasing rate based on which the minting cost will be updated.
+      * @param _rate Refers to the descending/increasing rate based on which the minting cost will be updated.
+      * @param _timePeriod Refers to time period that affects the minting price when selecting sale option 2/3.
       * @param _salesOption Refers to minting sale option of a specific collection.
-1 = fixed price, 2 = descending price at public sale, 3 = 1 mint/day auction with incremental price.
+1 = fixed price sale, 2 = exponential/linear descending price sale,
+        3 = 1 mint/period sale.
     */

     function setCollectionPhases(